 I clasp my hands in thanks, trying to be modest, but she’s taking a shot with Becky and gyrating in place and doesn’t notice.

-Pete looks wounded, completely ignoring Marie’s finger that brushes across his face.
+Pete, all drunk and sensitive, looks wounded, completely ignoring Marie’s finger that brushes across his face.
 Trying to make-out?
 Not interested, he dismisses her advance brusquely this time and pushes himself to his feet.
 He takes a vicious pull straight from the bottle of vodka.

 Not that I care because this is how Pete made it, how his teacher made it.
 I’m more interested in the graceful flame dancing atop the can and the wisps of smoke emanating from it as Becky takes a pull and her forest eyes are set ablaze and that tiny body of hers that could’ve worn a washcloth toga wrenches and recoils and becomes rheumatic.
 Marie looks at her unsteadily.